 Estate planning seems easy and simple enough, but it can actually be a fairly complex process.
 The biggest reason for the process being complicated is that there are so many misconceptions surrounding…Read More

-Steve Rausch is an attorney in his 15th year of practice in the Treasure Valley.
-Steve has his own practice based out of Boise with primary focus on estate planning including trust- and will-based planning and in corporate/business formation, operation, mergers and acquisitions.
+Steve Rausch is an estate planning and business attorney in his 15th year of practice in the Treasure Valley.
+Steve has his own practice based out of Boise with primary focus on estate planning including trust and will-based planning, and in corporate/business formation, operation, mergers and acquisitions.
 Steve earned a Juris Doctor degree at the University of Idaho and a Bachelor of Science degree in Political Science from Idaho State University.